 So if you’re looking to prepare a healthy holiday candy this season, try my peppermint bark recipe.
 I promise, you won’t be disappointed!

 I bet you don’t often think about how a holiday candy can improve your immunity when you take that first bite.
-Well, this peppermint bark is not only delicious, it can also help you to potentially reverse disease, fight infections and reduce signs of aging.
-Pretty amazing, right?
+Well, this peppermint bark is not only delicious, it’s also a lot healthier than the vast majority of holiday treats.

 Plus, I use maple syrup as a natural sweetener, and beet juice and spirulina as natural food dyes, so there’s really nothing artificial about this peppermint bark.
 You can enjoy a piece of this delicious candy without feeling the typical guilt that comes with indulging.